Dezernat Zukunft

 Dezernat Zukunft (lit.
 'Department for the Future') is a think tank based in Berlin, Germany.
 It was created in 2018 by economists Philippa Sigl-Glöckner and Max Krahé.

 Overview

 Dezernat Zukunft has received funding, among others, from the European Climate Foundation, the Laudes Foundation, Open Philanthropy, Partners for a New Economy, and the Silicon Valley Community Foundation.
 Its research on fiscal policy and climate change mitigation has been featured by media such as CNBC, The Economist, and the Financial Times.

 European Macro Policy Network

 Starting in 2021, Dezernat Zukunft has sponsored the establishment of the European Macro Policy Network, a cluster of like-minded national economic think tanks in European countries.

-These include Institut Avant-Garde in France, Instituut voor Publieke Economie (Institut for Public Economics) in the Netherlands, and Arena Idé in Sweden.
+As of March 2026, EMPN members included, in addition to Dezernat Zukunft and EMPN's own headquarters in Brussels: